FredrikThunberg/b-game-app/README.md

 Styled-components  | [Styled-components](https://styled-components.com/docs/api)

 This page is a ***E-commerce website*** for board games (only front end). <br>
+the idea came when i was surfing amazon after board games. <br>
-you can visit this pages :arrow_right: *Home*, *Register*, *Sign in*, *Cart*, *Categories*, *Categorie*.
+why not make an "amazon" website but intended for the board game scene and here we are you can visit this pages :arrow_right: *Home*, *Register*, *Sign in*, *Cart*, *Categories*, *Categorie*.

 ## Hompage ##